 Connectivity

 We acknowledge the pivotal role of universal and meaningful connectivity and affordable access in unlocking the full potential of digital and emerging technologies.
 We commit to connect all persons to the Internet.
-We recognize that this will require strong partnerships and increased financial investments in developing countries from governments and other relevant stakeholders, in particular the private sector.
+We recognize that this will require strong partnerships and increased financial investments in developing countries from governments and other stakeholders, in particular the private sector.
+We affirm the important role of the International Telecommunications Union (ITU) in advancing universal and meaningful connectivity.
 We recognize that innovative solutions can help deliver high-speed connectivity to, inter alia, underserved, remote and rural areas.

 We commit by 2030 to:

-Develop targets, indicators, and metrics for universal meaningful and affordable connectivity, building on existing work, including the work of the ITU, and integrate these into international, regional and national development strategies (SDG 9);
+Develop and strengthen targets, indicators, and metrics for universal meaningful and affordable connectivity, building on existing work and integrate these into international, regional and national development strategies (SDG 9);

-Develop innovative and blended financing mechanisms and incentives, including in collaboration with multilateral development banks, relevant international organizations and the private sector, to connect the remaining 2.6 billion people to the Internet and to improve the quality and affordability of connectivity.
-We will aim for entry-level broadband subscription costs at less than 2 percent of average income of the bottom 40 percent of national populations (SDGs 1 & 9);
+Develop innovative and blended financing mechanisms and incentives, including in collaboration with governments, multilateral development banks, relevant international organizations and the private sector, to connect the remaining 2.6 billion people to the Internet and to improve the quality and affordability of connectivity.
+We will aim for entry-level broadband subscription costs that are accessible to the widest section of the population (SDGs 1 & 9);

-Invest in and deploy resilient digital infrastructure, including satellites and community networks, that provides safe and secure network coverage to all areas, including rural, remote and “hard-toreach” areas.
+Invest in and deploy resilient digital infrastructure, including satellites and community networks, that provides safe and secure network coverage to all areas, including rural, remote and “hard-to-reach” areas, and prioritize access to satellite orbits, taking into account the needs of developing countries.
 We will aim for universal access at sufficient speeds and reliability to enable meaningful use of the Internet (SDGs 9 & 11);

-Map and connect all schools and hospitals to the Internet, building on the Giga initiative of ITU and UNICEF (SDGs 3 & 4);
+Map and connect all schools and hospitals to the Internet, building on the Giga initiative of ITU and UNICEF, and enhance telemedicine services and capabilities (SDGs 3 & 4);

-Develop principles for environmental sustainability across the life cycle of digital technologies, including context-specific measures to reduce their energy, water and mineral consumption in national and industry strategies (SDGs 4, 6, 7, 8, 12 & 13);

-Aim to ensure that digital infrastructure, including data centres, and equipment are sustainably designed to be able to achieve net-zero emissions by 2050 (SDG 11, 12, 13 & 14);
+Promote environmental sustainability across the life cycle of digital technologies, including context-specific measures to conserve and sustainably use natural resources, and aim to ensure that digital infrastructure and equipment are sustainably designed for the mitigation of and adaption to climate change (SDGs 4, 6, 7, 8, 11, 12, 13 & 14);

 Include the needs of persons in vulnerable situations and those in underserved, rural and remote areas in the development and implementation of national and local digital connectivity strategies (SDGs 10 &11);

-Mainstream a gender perspective in digital connectivity strategies to address structural and systematic barriers to meaningful and affordable digital connectivity for all women and girls (SDG 5).
+Mainstream a gender perspective in digital connectivity strategies to address structural and systematic barriers to meaningful, safe and affordable digital connectivity for all women and girls (SDG 5).

 Digital literacy, skills and capacities